Expats looking for a relaxed lifestyle could do a lot worse than living in Italy.

 Located in Tuscany, central Siena has been designated a UNESCO World Heritage Site.
 It’s full of museums, art galleries, restaurants, and historic buildings, making it a great choice for those wanting culture.

 Naples is the third-largest city in Italy, located on the south-western coast.
-Its food offerings stand out, even amongst Italian cities, and you have historic sites like Pompeii, Herculaneum, and Vesuvius in easy reach.
+Its food offerings stand out, even among Italian cities, and you have historic sites like Pompeii, Herculaneum, and Vesuvius in easy reach.

 It has an international airport and plenty of smaller satellite towns if you don’t want an inner-city home.